spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-localization.md

 ## Translation keys

-Translation keys, also knows as _i18n tokens_, are used to resolve localized text.
+Translation keys, also known as _i18n tokens_, are used to resolve localized text.
 The tokens are created with the following conventions in mind:

 - Tokens are written in English.
 - Tokens are written in kebab-case format—for example, `my-token`.